jeremyrdavis/quarkus-cafe-demo/README.md

 There is an additional microservice used for testing: Customermock

-## Quarkus Cake Deployment Instructions
+## Quarkus Cafe Deployment Instructions
 * [Quarkus Cafe Deployment Options](support/README.md)

 ## ScreenShots